 - Holding On Programme: This programme helps train your bowel to delay the urge to go.
 A healthcare professional can guide you through it.

-- Anal Sphincter Exercises: These exercises strengthen the muscles around the back passage to improve control and confidence in your ability to get to the toilet on time.
+- Pelvic Floor Muscle Exercises: These exercises strengthen the muscles around the back passage to improve control and confidence in your ability to get to the toilet on time.

 Pelvic Organ Prolapse

-Pelvic Organ Prolapse (POP) occurs when one or more of the vaginal walls, or the top of the vagina, move downwards, leading to a bulge or a sensation of heaviness at the vaginal entrance.
-This may cause pressure or discomfort in the vagina, and in some cases, you may feel a bulge inside or outside the vaginal opening.
-Prolapse can also affect your bladder, bowel, or sexual function.
+Pelvic Organ Prolapse (POP) occurs when one or more of the vaginal walls, or the uterus, move downwards, causing a bulge or a feeling of heaviness in the vagina.
+This can lead to pressure or discomfort, and sometimes you may notice a bulge inside or at the vaginal opening.
+Prolapse can also affect bladder or bowel function, as well as sexual function.

-- Pelvic Organ Prolapse – a Guide for Women, POGP.
-Provides helpful information and practical advice on managing prolapse.
+- POGP Pelvic Organ Prolapse – a Guide for Women.
+Provides information and practical advice on managing prolapse.

 Pelvic Pain

 Pelvic pain can have many different causes.
-It’s important to get the underlying cause checked by your GP, Advanced Nurse Practitioner, Sexual Health Clinic, or Consultant.
+It is important to get the underlying cause checked by your GP, Advanced Nurse Practitioner, Sexual Health Clinic, or Consultant.
 Depending on the diagnosis, Pelvic Health Physiotherapy may help you manage and reduce your symptoms.

 Bladder Pain Syndrome